Building a backconnect proxy

 The cURL code will be shown in the examples below.
-You may try them out on your own machine.
+You may try them out on your machine.

 Authentication

-with your credentials and run the command in your Terminal or Command Prompt.
+Replace SPusername and SPpassword with your credentials and run the command in your Terminal or Command Prompt.

 Output example

-If IPs from a specific country are needed, then modify the username to include the country-xx
+If IPs from a specific country are needed, then modify the username to include the country-xx parameter.
+Use two-letter Alpha-2 codes.
+There is a full list of them here.

 Example of a rotating proxy that returns IPs from the US: